Dallas County Court Records

 Divorce Decree Requests

-To obtain a copy of a divorce decree, complete the Request for Divorce Decree form and email it to DCRecords@dallascounty.org.
-The Records Department will provide a cost estimate, payable online, in person, or by mail.
+To get a copy of a divorce decree, complete the Request for Divorce Decree form and email it to DCRecords@dallascounty.org.
+The Records Department will send back a cost estimate, which you can pay online, in person, or by mail.

 Marriage Records

-Marriage licenses in Dallas County are issued and maintained by the County Clerk’s Vital Records Division.
-The division serves 31 cities in Dallas County but does not cover the City of Dallas, which operates as its own local registrar through the J. Erik Jonsson Central Library.
-Each marriage record search carries a non-refundable search fee of $10.00 plus a $4.00 service and card-processing fee and a $0.35 transaction charge.
-To order certified marriage records, visit the County Clerk’s online ordering portal linked from the Vital Records page.
+Marriage licenses in Dallas County are issued and maintained by the County Clerk's Vital Records Division.
+The division covers 31 cities in Dallas County but does not include the City of Dallas, which operates as its own local registrar through the J. Erik Jonsson Central Library.
+Each marriage record search carries a non-refundable search fee of $10.00, plus a $4.00 service and card-processing fee and a $0.35 transaction charge.
+To order certified marriage records, visit the County Clerk's online ordering portal linked from the Vital Records page.

 Birth and Death Records